sathvikswaminathan/Linear-Regression/README.md

 The matrix representation of a system of linear equations is of the form **Ax = b** .

-The above eqiation can be solved without any hassle if **b** belongs to the column space of **A**.
+The above equation can be solved without any hassle if **b** belongs to the column space of **A**.
 If **b** does not belong to the column space of **A** then the equation cannot be solved.
 The following algorithms can be used to compute an approximate solution in such cases.

 ## * i) Normal Solution :